2011-05-03Response Time, Throughput and Horizontal Scalability

-Bigger hardware is not always faster—but it can handle more load.
-It is more like a wider highway than a faster car—you cannot drive faster, well, you are not allowed to, just because there are three lanes free.
-That is why hardware will not fix slow SQL queries automatically.
+Bigger hardware is not always faster—but it can usually handle more load.
+Bigger hardware is more like a wider highway than a faster car: you cannot drive faster—well, you are not allowed to—just because there are more lanes.
+That is the reason that more hardware does not automatically improve slow SQL queries.

 We are not in the 1990s anymore.
-CPU clock rates were increasing rapidly at that time.
-Most response time issues disappeared on newer hardware—just because of the higher clock rate.
-It was like every new car drives twice as fast as the old one.
-However, clock rates hit the wall during the first few years of the 21st century.
-There was almost no improvement on that axis anymore.
+The computing power of single core CPUs was increasing rapidly at that time.
+Most response time issues disappeared on newer hardware—just because of the improved CPU.
+It was like new car models consistently going twice as fast as old models—every year!
+However, single core CPU power hit the wall during the first few years of the 21st century.
+There was almost no improvement on this axis anymore.
 To continue building ever more powerful CPUs, the vendors had to move to a multi-core strategy.
-Even though it allows multiple tasks to run concurrently, it does not improve performance if there is only one task at all.
-Performance has just more than one dimension.
+Even though it allows multiple tasks to run concurrently, it does not improve performance if there is only one task.
+Performance has more than just one dimension.

 Scaling horizontally (adding more servers) has similar limitations.
-Although more servers can process more requests, they do not improve response times of single request.
-To make the request faster, you will typically use a (balanced) search tree—even in non-relational systems like CouchDB or MongoDB.
+Although more servers can process more requests, they do not improve the response time for one particular query.
+To make searching faster, you need an efficient search tree—even in non-relational systems like CouchDB and MongoDB.

 Important

 More hardware will typically not improve response times.
-In fact, it might even make the system slower because latencies can make up most of the response time.
-Network latencies won’t be a problem if the application and database run on the same computer.
-But that setup is rather uncommon in production environments where the database is typically running on dedicated hardware.
+In fact, it might even make the system slower because the additional complexity might accumulate more latencies.
+Network latencies won’t be a problem if the application and database run on the same computer, but this setup is rather uncommon in production environments where the database and application are usually installed in dedicated hardware.
 Security policies might even require a firewall between the application server and the database—often doubling the network latency.
-The more complex the infrastructure, the more latencies accumulate, the slower the response.
-That’s often leading to the counterintuitive observation that the production hardware, that is supposed to be very powerful, responds slower than the cheap desktop PC that was used during development.
+The more complex the infrastructure gets, the more latencies accumulate and the slower the responses become.
+This effect often leads to the counterintuitive observation that the expensive production hardware is slower than the cheap desktop PC environment that was used for development.

 Another very important latency is the disk seek time.
-Especially spinning hard disk drives (HDD) need a rather long time to move the mechanical parts so that the requested data can be read—typically in the milliseconds range.
-That means that a B-Tree traversal with four levels needs four times as long—typically a few dozen milliseconds.
-Although that’s half an eternity for computers, it is way below human perception threshold—if it’s done only once.
-It is, however, very easy to write SQL statements that cause many hundred disk seeks just by joining a few tables.
-Although caching reduces the problem drastically and new technologies like SSD might improve the seek time by an order of magnitude, joins are often causing response time problems.
-The optimizer puts a huge effort into finding the best join path, but it is still limited by the available indexes on the underlying tables.
-The next chapter will therefore explain how to index for efficient table joins.
+Spinning hard disk drives (HDD) need a rather long time to place the mechanical parts so that the requested data can be read—typically a few milliseconds.
+This latency occurs four times when traversing a four level B-tree—in total: a few dozen milliseconds.
+Although that’s half an eternity for computers, it is still far below out perception threshold…when done only once.
+However, it is very easy to trigger hundreds or even thousands disk seeks with a single SQL statement, in particular when combining multiple tables with a join operation.
+Even though caching reduces the problem dramatically and new technologies like SSD decrease the seek time by an order of magnitude, joins are still generally suspected of being slow.
+The next chapter will therefore explain how to use indexes for efficient table joins.

 Factbox